Residential Master of Science in Educational Studies (MSEd): Applied Behavior Analysis

 Our degree program will focus on ethical principles and evidence-based best practices.
 This includes assessing behavior, developing personalized intervention plans, and using data to track progress.

-The 30-credit hour program also serves as an avenue for recruitment into the Special Education doctoral program for which all credits (minimum =30) accrued from the Master’s can count towards the doctoral program of study.
+The 33-credit hour program also serves as an avenue for recruitment into the Special Education doctoral program for which credits (maximum 30) accrued from the Master’s can count towards the doctoral program of study.

 Content of the program is an ABAI approved Verified Course Sequence for the 5th Edition Task List.